-- learn of the four major classes of financial models and how to implement the models - inherit a set of ready-to-go financial models which they can use in their professional or research - are able to design and put together financial models for analyzing and solving financial problems. - are able to critique and improve on the efficiency and effectiveness of financial models.
+- learn the four major classes of financial models and how to implement the models - build a set of ready-to-go financial models which they can use in their professional or research work - can design and put together financial models for analyzing and solving financial problems. - can critique and improve on the efficiency and effectiveness of financial models.